josephsl/wintenApps/readme.md

 * Labels for radio buttons are announced.
 * TeamViewer Touch: Lables for buttons are announced.

+## Microsoft Edge

+* Notifications such as file downloads are now announced.
+* Note that overall support is experimental at this point (you should not use Edge as your primary browser for a while).

 ## Settings

 * Certain information such as Windows Update progress is now reported automatically.
+* Progress bar values are no longer announced twice.

 ## Bank of America/Twitter